cmccandless/ExercismSolutions-csharp/parallel-letter-frequency/README.md

 # Parallel Letter Frequency

-Write a program that counts the frequency of letters in texts using parallel computation.
+Count the frequency of letters in texts using parallel computation.

 Parallelism is about doing things in parallel that can also be done sequentially.
 A common example is counting the frequency of letters.
 Create a function that returns the total frequency of each letter in a list of texts and that employs parallelism.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure you're exercise file you're submitting is in the `exercism/csharp/<exerciseName>` directory.

-For example, if you're submitting `bob.cs` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/csharp/bob/bob.cs`.

-## Submitting Incomplete Problems
-It's possible to submit an incomplete solution so you can see how others have completed the exercise.
+## Running the tests

+To run the tests, run the command `dotnet test` from within the exercise directory.

+Initially, only the first test will be enabled.
+This is to encourage you to solve the exercise one step at a time.
+Once you get the first test passing, remove the `Skip` property from the next test and work on getting that test passing.
+Once none of the tests are skipped and they are all passing, you can submit your solution using `exercism submit ParallelLetterFrequency.cs`

+## Further information

+For more detailed information about the C# track, including how to get help if you're having trouble, please visit the exercism.io [C# language page](http://exercism.io/languages/csharp/resources).